Understanding the

 https://chromium-review.googlesource.com/c/chromium/src/+/5004497

-Fix the bug in WebKIt
+Fixing the bug in WebKit

 https://github.com/WebKit/WebKit/pull/20013